-D. Market and Breeding swine must be owned and tagged or registered ear notched by May 1, 2021.
+D. Market and Breeding swine must be owned and tagged or registered ear notched by May 4, 2024.

-E. Market swine must have been born after January 1, 2021.
+E. Market swine must have been born after December 1, 2023.

-F. Breeding swine may also be used for showmanship.
+E. Breeding swine may also be used for showmanship.

-G. 4-H'ers, FFA members and parents should make an effort to keep feed from getting in the gutter.
-The wet feed is very difficult to clean out.
+F. 4-H and FFA members should try to keep feed from getting in the gutter.
+Wet feed is difficult to clean out.

-H. No extra swine feed will be allowed to be kept over the tops of the pens.
+G. No extra swine feed will be allowed to be kept over the tops of the pens.

-I. Use of snares or other similar restraint devices is not allowed on the fairgrounds.
+H. Use of snares or other similar restraint devices is not allowed on the fairgrounds.
+CLASSES: